nicholasbulka/grandMatronPlugin/README.md

 Thanks to the whole NAP Competition for the opportunity, and many unnamed "theaudioprogrammer" Discord chat members for all of their help.

+This code is licensed under Apache2, reference licenses for JUCE, Eigen, SimpleEQ, RTNeural, tensorflow, librosa